Introduction to MS-UK’s four-week mindfulness course

-Introduction to Mindfulness for people living with MS
+Mindfulness and self-compassion for people living with MS

-To find out more about our four-week mindfulness course, please visit our website.
-We will be announcing the next course starting at the end of April 2024 during the introduction session.
-You can find out more about our four-week course facilitator below.
+To find out more about the course, please visit our website.
+You can also learn more about the course facilitator below.

 Focus of the course